jimmywarting/StreamSaver.js/README.md

 // but then you shouldn't call .getWriter() or .close() readableStream.pipeTo(fileStream)
 ```
-That is pretty much all StreamSaver.js dose :)
+That is pretty much all StreamSaver.js does :)

 Examples